 - How to use a charcoal chimney starter: Part 2

 - How to use a charcoal chimney starter: Part 3

 - How to use a charcoal chimney starter: Part 4

 - Hold the chimney starter by the handles and slowly place the lit coal into your charcoal BBQ.

 - Only salt (Sodium Chloride, NaCl) is small enough to pass through the cell membrane.

-- Marinade with ½ tsp salt per kg of meat.
+- Dry brine with ½ tsp salt per kg of meat.

 - What about other spices?
 Please do add other spices.
 But this is a surface-only marinade and the spices won't penetrate into the meat, ONLY SALT can penetrate deep into the muscle.